Skip to content

 Proper jewelry storage is about more than organization; it’s about prevention.

-• Climate Control: Keep your collection in a cool, dry place.
-Excessive humidity can accelerate tarnishing in sterling silver and 14k gold.
+• Climate Control: Keep your jewelry collection in a cool, dry place.
+Excessive humidity can accelerate tarnishing in sterling silver and 14K gold.

 Self-Check List